allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ### Create an ECR Repository

 Container images created based on this code repository must be stored in a separate Image Registry.
-You can use Amazon ECR for it.
-Amazon Elastic Container Registry (ECR) is a fully managed Docker container registry that enables developers to easily store, manage and deploy Docker container images.
+You can use [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) for it.
+ECR is a fully managed Docker container registry that enables developers to easily store, manage and deploy Docker container images.

 Paste the code below under the line you defined for CodeCommit.